Our School App Stay connected on the go...

 The sisters enabled women to go on retreat and thus escape from the burdens of their everyday life, contemplate their relationship with God, and return to their duties enlivened by the intercession of the Holy Spirit.
 From the start, the order had a special devotion to the Sacred Heart and this special feast day is celebrated annually at the school.
 In 1794, one of the La Retraite Sisters was martyred for her devotion to the Sacred Heart.
 The new French Republic had tried to suppress any interest in this kind of devotion.

-La Retraite soon gained an excellent reputation and the school began to grow.
+La Retraite School soon gained an excellent reputation and the school began to grow.
 The sisters first bought Oakfield House, previously owned by the family of the Victorian portrait painter, De Lazlo.
 This now forms the heart of the convent next door to our school.
 By 1897, they had bought The Oaks which was pulled down in 1935 to make way for the new school chapel and dining hall in the undercroft below the chapel.

 In 1904, a third house called Springfield House was bought from the family of the famous music hall artist, Dan Leno, who was known as "the funniest man in the world and champion clog dancer".
-The Sisters were also lucky enough to buy the huge field which is now our playing field.
+The Sisters were also lucky enough to buy the huge field which is now our sports pitch.
 The house next door, Burlington House, was soon purchased and linked with Springfield House.